barbarabrito/oberon/README.md

-An RSS aggregator whose UI doesn't suck.
+An RSS aggregator built with nextjs.

 ###### &#9888; Unfinished